 ||Prior to opening the station was called Brixham Town but by the time the station was formerly opened on 1st January 1868 the 'Town' had been dropped.
 A free passenger service was provided on the opening day but inspection problems delayed public opening until 27th February 1868 with services operated by the South Devon Railway Company who also operated trains along the

-The first engine shed opened with the line which was worked from opening by the South Devon Railway until 1876, when the GWR took over, finally absorbing the line in 1893.
+The first engine shed opened with the line which was worked from opening by the South Devon Railway until 1876, when the GWR took over, finally absorbing the line on 1 January 1883.
 By this time the shed was in poor condition so the GWR closed and removed it in 1896 and replaced it the following year with a 'second hand' shed from Stanalees on the Cornwall Mineral Railway' this was dismantles and re-erected at Brixham.

 The Brixham Branch made a loss from the start which caused an argument between the Torbay and Brixham and the South Devon Railway.
 The result was that the Torbay and Brixham Railway took over the running of its own services.
-A situation that lasted until the 19th May 1882 when the GWR took over the branch as well as the entire line from Newton abbot to Kingswear.
+A situation that lasted until the GWR took over the branch as well as the entire line from Newton abbot to Kingswear.

 quite adequate due to the regular shuttle services that ran.